 #3.
 Nature is a stone’s throw away

-San Francisco locals embrace the incredible outdoor lifestyle because there’s so many natural wonders to choose from.
+After moving to San Francisco, it won’t take long to notice that locals embrace the incredible outdoor lifestyle because there’s so many natural wonders to choose from.

 Spend a morning hiking the Land’s End Trail (a personal favorite) or hike Marin Headlands for sunset for some of the best views of the Golden Gate Bridge.